nowaxsky/webpack-sample-deploy/webpack-2/README.md

             })
         ]
         ```
-    - Now we run npm build, we'll don't have duplicate code in `bundle.js` (separate successfully).
+    - Now we run npm build, we'll don't have duplicate code in `bundle.js` (separate successfully).<br />
         <img src="screenshots/separate-vendor.png" width=450px />
     - But when you open the application again, you can't see anything.
 Open console you'll following error messages, why?
         ```